Iliyan300/bulsauber-demo.github.io/README.md

 I learned a lot of things during the process of building the website and now I am even more interested in building more projects and learning new technologies.

-Technologies used - HTML , CSS , Javascript, Bootstrap, AOS library
+Technologies used - HTML , CSS , Javascript, Bootstrap, AOS library, AI for logo